Dylmoco/smoothr/README.md

 integration to specify the charge amount.
 All other attributes remain the same, so existing checkout code can submit the identical payload for either gateway.

+The `/api/checkout/[provider]` route imports `shared/init` so a global `generateOrderNumber` hook is registered before handling requests.
+The default implementation reads the store prefix and order sequence from Supabase.
+You can override this global to customize how order numbers are produced.

 ### Deployment Log